rwaight/actions/builders/README.md

 # Actions used for builds

-This directory contains actions that are used for building packages, images, etc.
+This directory contains actions that are used for building packages, images, etc.  Composite actions created for building should be stored here.

 ### Using KVM (Nested virtualization) in GitHub Actions